Avik-creator/resume-worth/README.md

 # Resume Worth

 Welcome to **Resume Worth**, a Next.js-powered project designed to enhance, evaluate and roast resumes by leveraging AI-driven insights and document parsing.
-This application leverages modern technologies to help users create job-worthy resumes with optimal structuring and design.
+This application leverages modern technologies to help users create job-worthy resumes with optimal suggestions.

 ## Features